shoelace-style/shoelace/docs/tutorials/integrating-with-nextjs.md

 ### Environmental Variable

-However, to make the `setAssetsPath` work as-expected, we need to know where the file is hosted.
+However, to make `setBasePath()` work as-expected, we need to know where the file is hosted.
 To do this, we need to set [environmental variables](https://nextjs.org/docs/basic-features/environment-variables).
 Create a `.local.env` file and put the following inside:

 ```
 BASE_URL="localhost:3000"